Speed and red light camera types

 Locations are based on:

 - crash history

 - crash potential

 - a history of 5 or more speed-related crashes within the past 5 years.

-Some fixed speed camera locations may not have crash history but may still have significant risk factors.
-Sites based on the potential for crashes, instead of crash history, aim to minimise crash risk for new and existing roads, for example in tunnels.
+Some fixed speed camera locations may not have crash history but may have significant risk factors.
+Sites based on crash potential, instead of crash history, aim to minimise the crash risk for new and existing roads, for example in tunnels.

 You can read more about crash history data used to select fixed camera locations.

 Red light cameras are cameras located at intersections with traffic lights.
 These cameras take photos of vehicles that fail to stop at red lights.
 They are usually attached to a pole or other infrastructure and placed, a few meters back from the solid white line, which marks the start of the intersection.